haagahelia/ohke-teknologiat/07_azure/README.md

 git push remote-name local-branch-name:remote-branch-name
 ```

+When the deployment is complete, the function is available at https://app-deployment-demo-func.azurewebsites.net/api/MyHelsinkiEvents?code=gzGyD55l09pbwbEHAPmmoprcSvOji7YhQDMMZAJWadn5puaCPp498w==&min_date=2020-10-30&max_date=2020-10-31

 <!--Azure functions can also be created in VS Code: [Create a function in Azure using Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code?pivots=programming-language-javascript).-->